BacterialCommunitiesAndPopulation/Course-Programme/README.md

-# Course in Working with bacterial communities and population
+# Course in Working with bacterial communities and populations

 ## General introduction